nvdla/doc/doc/integration_guide.rst

 ^^^^^^^^^^^^^^^^^

 The clock constraints are provided through an SDC file.
-You will find reference constraints in “<NVDLA_RELEASE>/syn/dc/cons/NV_NVDLA_partition*.sdc”.
+You will find reference constraints in “${NVDLA_ROOT}/syn/cons/NV_NVDLA_partition*.sdc”.
 These contain clock targets for the 16nm process.
 You will need to scale the clock constraints to the target process/synthesis corner as appropriate.
 The SDC files also contain some timing exceptions (false paths) as well.
 Please populate the SDC files for all TOP_NAMES in a single directory, and set the CONS variable in the configuration file described in the previous section.

-You can also add additional non-SDC constraints, like specific clock gating styles, etc. in <CONS>/NV_NVDLA_partition*.tcl
+You can also add additional non-SDC constraints, like, for example, specific clock gating styles, etc. in <CONS>/NV_NVDLA_partition*.tcl

 Clock Gate Enable Path Over constraining
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The flow allows for over constraining the CG enable paths to pessimize synthesis to take into account post-CTS latencies.
 This is achieved through a fanout-based lookup table in TCL syntax.
-See “<NVDLA_RELEASE>/syn/dc/templates/cg_latency_lut.tcl” for an example.
+See “${NVDLA_ROOT}/syn/templates/cg_latency_lut.tcl” for an example.
 Provide the path to this file as the CGLUT_FILE variable in the configuration file.
 To enable the over constraining, please set TIGHTEN_CGE variable to 1 in the configuration file.